 Changing one's leadership style and behavioral approach to problem solving by making an analysis of the situation of the organization is not easy.
 The brain is wired in a certain way and often, responses are a result of this hard wiring rather than conscious thoughts.
 This makes flexing based on situations particularly difficult.

 Another complication comes from the fact that the leader needs to continuously assess the organization, the people and the environment to flex effectively.
 Leadership in the context of various situations is complex since there are many variables to consider.
 This requires a leader to go through formal learning to learn the art of situational leadership, what we call – Leading Through Diverse Situations.

 Since the most important resource a manager has are their team, situational leadership is about managing this team in a variety of contexts.
 Just like the leader or manager, every team member has their own style – behavioral preferences, motivators and their approach to doing things.
 Understanding these allows a leader to adapt most effectively and leverage the strengths of each team member.
 Some of the factors that need to be considered while dealing with various situations are – skills, level of motivation, business needs, areas of development and experience.
 Once a leader is able to analyze the situation and team members in this context, they will be able to effectively adapt their own leadership style get the best results.

-The Strengthscape's situational leadership program is designed to enable leaders adopt appropriate style and behavioral approach based on the organization's development level.
-The leader will be equipped with methodology that will help him to make an appropriate analysis of the organization.
-Based on the analysis drawn the leader is helped to adopt a particular style that will suit the organization's situation.
-The principal coach of Strengthscape is a professional coach in helping leaders succeed as situational leaders.
+Strengthscape's training program situational leadership called “Leading Through Diverse Situations” is designed to enable leaders adopt an appropriate leadership style in varied situations while dealing with different team members.
+Leaders will be equipped with methodology that will help him to make an appropriate analysis of the organization.
+Based on the analysis drawn the leader is helped to adopt various leadership styles based on the need of the situation.